Benefits of Pipe Marking

 - Presenting information in an easy-to-understand and consistent format

 - Enabling workers to identify hazards with a quick glance

-Improve efficiency and reduce costs.
-Properly labeled pipes help workers perform daily tasks and maintenance.
+Pipe marking has the added benefit of increasing efficiency and reducing costs.
+Properly labeled pipes help workers perform daily tasks and maintenance more quickly and with fewer errors.
 They are more confident about their work environment and can:

 - Quickly move from one task to the next, filling beakers and other containers without having to reference charts or binders.

 - Spend less time referencing schematics and technical specs.
 Instead, workers track issues intuitively because much of the needed information is on the pipes.